Fast-track Approvals Act 2024

-Fast-track approval approvals process for eligible projects - Process for panel consideration of substantive application - Hearing of panel
+Fast-track approvals process - Panel consideration of substantive application - Hearing of panel

 You could also call this:

-When a hearing takes place, you need to know that the panel must keep things simple and not too formal.
-They should respect Māori customs when it’s right to do so.
-You can give evidence in te reo Māori if you want to, and the Māori Language Act 2016 will apply.
+When a panel holds a hearing, they need to keep things simple and not too formal.
+They should respect Māori customs when it’s appropriate.
+You can speak or write in te reo Māori during the hearing, and the Māori Language Act applies to this.

 Only the chairperson or panel members can ask questions to people at the hearing.
-But if the chairperson says it’s okay, they might let someone cross-examine a witness.
+But if the chairperson allows it, other people might be able to ask questions too.

-The panel has powers to keep order during the hearing, just like in an official inquiry.
-They can accept any information that they think will help them make a decision about an approval, even if it wouldn’t normally be allowed in a court.
+The panel has the power to keep order during the hearing, just like in an official inquiry.
+They can accept any information that they think will help them make a decision, even if it wouldn’t be allowed in a normal court.

-If the panel thinks it’s necessary, they can stop people from sharing certain information from the hearing.
-They can do this even if the information isn’t important for deciding about the approval, as long as there’s a good reason to keep it private.
+The panel can stop people from sharing information from the hearing if they think it’s necessary.
+They can do this even if the information isn’t important for making a decision, as long as there’s a good reason to keep it private.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.